Rob Davis (gridiron football): Green Bay Packers

 In 1997 the Green Bay Packers signed Rob Davis as a free agent.
 He started the final seven games of the season, as well as the playoffs and Super Bowl XXXII.
 Davis was the last remaining Packers player aside from Brett Favre who played in Super Bowl XXXII, and was also one of three Player Representatives for the National Football League Players Association on the Packers roster.

 Davis officially retired from the NFL on March 26, 2008.

 Post-playing career

 Upon retiring from the NFL, Davis joined the Packers' staff as Director of Player Development.
-While working with the Packers, he earned his Masters Degree in Applied Leadership for Teaching & Learning at the University of Wisconsin-Green Bay in 2013.
+While working with the Packers, he earned his master's degree in Applied Leadership for Teaching & Learning at the University of Wisconsin-Green Bay in 2013.

-Davis worked for Pierce Manufacturing- an industry leader in fire apparatus.
-Rob helps lead the company's People First culture efforts as senior director of people and culture.
-Davis also coached Defensive Line at St. Norbert College, with an added focus on Player Development.
-Davis left the Oshkosh Corporation in January of 2020 to join former Packers head coach Mike McCarthy with the Dallas Cowboys organization.
+Davis worked for a subsidiary of Oshkosh Corporation, Pierce Manufacturing, as its senior director of people and culture, helping to lead the company's “people first” culture.

+Davis also coached the defensive line at St. Norbert College, with an added focus on player development.

+He left the Oshkosh Corporation in January 2020 to join former Packers head coach Mike McCarthy with the Dallas Cowboys organization.

 Davis was among five Cowboys coaches let go at the conclusion of the 2022 season.